Welcome

 Heist Bank | Paddington

 Ordinarily, Heist Bank is your standard, run-of-the-mill pizza parlour-meets-flower shop.
-But for parties (Christmas or otherwise) you can enter the games room, with space for 60 people to mingle with a karaoke machine, vintage Nintendos, a foosball table, self-serve fridges full of booze and a private bar.
+But for parties (Christmas or otherwise) you can head down to the games room, which has space for 60 people to mingle with a karaoke machine, vintage Nintendos, a foosball table, self-serve fridges full of booze, and a private bar.

 Potential Embarrassment Factor: 6/10